dbpedia/databus-maven-plugin/README.md

 generate-resources|not yet implemented|Download the data dependencies
 compile| none |compile the source code of the project
- - |`exec` | The software has to be executed between compile and test in order to produce the data test|`databus:test-data` |Parses all data files to check for correctness, generates a parselog for inclusion in the package prepare-package|`databus:metadata`|Analyses each file and prepares the metadata prepare-package|`databus:rss`|TODO package| |take the compiled code and package it in its distributable format
+ - |`exec` | The software has to be executed between compile and test in order to produce the data test|`databus:test-data` | Parses all data files to check for correctness, generates a parselog for inclusion in the package. `-DskipTests=true` skips this phase, as it requires some time to run prepare-package|`databus:metadata`|Analyses each file and prepares the metadata prepare-package|`databus:rss`|TODO package| |take the compiled code and package it in its distributable format